Economy of Uttar Pradesh: Tourism

 Varanasi, in eastern Uttar Pradesh is among the oldest living cities in the world and its antiquity finds place in ancient scriptures.
 Located along the banks of Ganga it is a sacred place for all Hindus, Sikhs, Jains and Buddhists.

-Lucknow, the capital of Uttar Pradesh, famed for its Nawabi era finesse and amazing food, is a unique mix of the ancient and the modern.
-It is home to extraordinary monuments depicting a fascinating blend of ancient, colonial and oriental architecture.
+Lucknow, the capital of Uttar Pradesh, is a unique mix of the ancient and the modern.
+It is home to monuments depicting a blend of ancient, colonial and oriental architecture.

 Kushinagar is one of the principal centres of the Buddhist pilgrimage, is the place where Lord Buddha left his corporal self and attained Mahaparinirvana.
 It attracts thousands of visitors from all over the world every year.
 In the uniquely designed Mahaparinirvana temple is a huge statue of the reclining Buddha, excavated in 1876.
 The monuments here are clustered in three groups – the Nirvana site, the central Stupa and the surrounding monasteries, Mathakuar Kot and Ramabhar Stupa.

 Located on the east bank of River Saryu in central Uttar Pradesh, Ayodhya is brimming with the remnants of a bygone era.
 The famous epics, Ramayana and Shri Ramcharitmanas exhibit the splendor of Ayodhya.
 Many eminent kings such as Ikshvaku, Prithu, Mandhata, Harishchandra, Sagar, Bhagirath, Raghu, Dileep, Dashrath and Lord Rama ruled the capital city of Kosala.
 It was during their reign, that the grandeur of the kingdom reached its pinnacle and epitomized Ram Rajya.
 An episode of Ramayana, a page of ancient history and a cluster of tourist attractions, this town has been a major centre for pilgrims, historians, archaeologists and students alike.